101.6 - Improper Relations between Students and Employees Policy

-These relationships may harm or injure others in the academic or work environment and have the potential to create other adverse situations, including allegations of sexual harassment and/or retaliation under the University’s Policy on Sexual Harassment, or Unlawful Workplace harassment policy.
+These relationships may harm or injure others in the academic or work environment and have the potential to create other adverse situations, including allegations of sexual harassment and/or retaliation under the University’s Sexual Misconduct & Gender Based Harassment Policy, or Unlawful Workplace Harassment policy.

 - "Amorous relationship" An amorous relationship exists when, without the benefit of marriage, two persons as consenting partners (a) have a sexual union or (b) engage in a romantic partnering or courtship that may or may not have been consummated sexually.

 - "Evaluate or supervise" means:

 - To assess, determine or influence (1) one's academic performance, progress or potential or (2) one's entitlement to or eligibility for any institutionally conferred right, benefit or opportunity, or;

 - To oversee, manage or direct one's academic or other institutionally prescribed activities within a direct line of supervision.

 - "Related by blood, law or marriage" means:

 - Parent and child

 - Brother and sister